micro-webapps/webconf-spec/dev/README.md

         }
     }

-## Error pages option
+## Error pages object

-This option is used to define error page showed to the HTTP client on particular HTTP error.
+This section describes the `error_pages` object used to define error page served to the HTTP client on particular HTTP error.
+The `error_pages` object can be used only in the root object of the webconf-spec.

-The format of `error_pages` option is following:
+The format of `error_pages` object is following:

     "error_pages": {
         "404": "/error/404.html",
         "403": "/error/403.html"
     }

+The value of `error_pages` properties is relative path to the file served on the particular error code defined by the name of the property.

-## Raw config option
+## Raw config object

-This option is used to define the raw config for the particular webserver.
+This section describes the `raw_config` object used to define the raw config for the particular webserver.
 This can be used to specify special directives per webserver implementation.
+The `raw_config` object can be used only in the root object of the webconf-spec.

-The format of the `raw_config` option is following:
+The format of the `raw_config` object is following:

     "raw_config": {
         "httpd >= 2.4.0": [